Data-Driven Adaptive Resource Allocation for Reliable Low-Latency Uplink Communications in Rural Cellular 5G Multi-Connectivity: Conclusion and Future work

 Nevertheless, Experiment~2 demonstrates that at sufficiently low data rates (0.5 and 0.25~Mbps), the rural route becomes largely compatible with the latency requirements of remote video monitoring and teleoperation.
 In contrast, at higher rates such as 4~Mbps, a non-negligible fraction of time exhibits latency violations for at least one operator, and occasionally for both.
 These results indicate that sustaining high UL data rates in rural coverage conditions requires either conservative bitrate adaptation or the exploitation of redundancy through multi-connectivity.

 Within this context, the proposed PAAF framework addresses the shortcomings of static multi-connectivity approaches.
-The experimental evaluation shows that link aggregation is ineffective in rural scenarios due to power-limited UL operation and reduced spatial diversity, while switching-based strategies, although beneficial compared to single-operator baselines, remain constrained by correlated link degradation and limited reaction speed.
-In contrast, PAAF PD provides strong reliability improvements under the evaluated rural conditions.
+The experimental evaluation shows that link aggregation was ineffective in the evaluated rural deployment due to power-limited UL operation and reduced spatial diversity, while switching-based strategies, although beneficial compared to single-operator baselines, remain constrained by correlated link degradation and limited reaction speed.
+Under the evaluated rural 5G NSA conditions, PAAF PD provides strong reliability improvements relative to single-operator baselines and PAAF Switching.
 By activating redundancy selectively, PAAF PD achieves latency and packet-loss performance close to full duplication while reducing the associated overhead by up to approximately 75\%.

-A key insight of this work is that radio KPIs such as RSRP and UL Tx Pwr, while insufficient or even detrimental when used alone for switching decisions, are highly effective triggers for partial duplication.
+A key insight of this work is that radio KPIs such as RSRP and UL Tx Pwr, while insufficient or even detrimental when used alone for switching decisions, are highly effective triggers for PD.
 When combined with latency feedback, these indicators enable proactive redundancy activation, reduce reliance on purely reactive control channels, shorten the time-to-trigger, and improve robustness against abrupt radio degradations, handover failures, and technology fallback.
-This makes PAAF PD particularly suitable for safety-critical and mission-critical IIoT applications, where resilience to rare but disruptive events is as important as average performance.
+This suggests that PAAF PD may be suitable for safety-critical and mission-critical IIoT applications, where resilience to rare but disruptive events is as important as average performance.

-Future work will extend the PAAF framework toward fully adaptive multi-connectivity controllers that jointly optimize partial duplication and load balancing.
+Future work will extend the PAAF framework toward fully adaptive multi-connectivity controllers that jointly optimize PD and load balancing.
 Promising directions include dynamic traffic splitting across operators based on fused radio and latency KPIs, smooth transitions between balanced and redundant transmission modes, and tighter integration with application-layer bitrate adaptation.
 Evaluating such mechanisms under heterogeneous access technologies and at larger scales constitutes an important step toward resilient, efficient, and deployable connectivity solutions for 5G and beyond networks.